stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 original ideas on the independent vital properties of organic cells and nerve-tissue separated from natural physiological systems; and achieved some hideous preliminary results in the form of never-dying, artificially nourished tissue obtained from the nearly hatched eggs of an indescribable tropical reptile.
-Two biological points he was exceedingly anxious to settle&mdash;first, whether any amount of consciousness and rational action be possible without the brain, proceeding from the spinal cord and various nerve-centres; and second, whether any kind of ethereal, intangible relation distinct from the material cells may exist to link the surgically separated parts of what has previously been a single living organism.
-All this research work required a prodigious supply of freshly slaughtered human flesh&mdash;and that was why Herbert West had entered the Great War.
+Two biological points he was exceedingly anxious to settle--first, whether any amount of consciousness and rational action be possible without the brain, proceeding from the spinal cord and various nerve-centres; and second, whether any kind of ethereal, intangible relation distinct from the material cells may exist to link the surgically separated parts of what has previously been a single living organism.
+All this research work required a prodigious supply of freshly slaughtered human flesh--and that was why Herbert West had entered the Great War.

   The phantasmal, unmentionable thing occurred one midnight late in March, 1915,